x0rz/phishing_catcher/README.md

 The script should work fine using Python2 or Python3.

-You will need the following python packages installed: tqdm, certstream, entropy
+You will need the following python packages installed: certstream, tqdm, entropy, termcolor, tld, python_Levenshtein

 ```sh
 pip install -r requirements.txt